flipacholas/Architecture-of-consoles/articles/nes.md

 While this architecture may seem flawed at first, it was actually designed to keep cost down while providing simple **expandability**: If games needed a wider background, extra VRAM could be included in the cartridge.

-Following each nametable is a 64-byte **attribute table** that specifies which colour palette is assigned to each block.
+Following each nametable is a 64-byte **Attribute table** that specifies which colour palette is assigned to each block.
 {{% /inner_markdown %}}

 {{< /tab >}}